 All crimes or potential crimes that are reported to the FDLTCC Dean of Student Services will be forwarded to the Cloquet Police Department.
-It is also Fond du Lac Tribal and Community College's position that all campus community members are responsible for reporting any criminal activity they become aware of to the FDLTCC Dean of Student Services, located in Student Services, Room 147 or by calling 879-0805 or the Cloquet Police Department, non-emergency 879-1247 or (emergency 911).
+It is also Fond du Lac Tribal and Community College's position that all campus community members are responsible for reporting any criminal activity they become aware of to the FDLTCC Dean of Student Services, located in Student Services, Room 147 or by calling 218-879-0805 or the Cloquet Police Department, non-emergency 218-879-1247 or (emergency 911).
+FDLTCC's building hours are: Monday through Friday: 6:30 a.m. to 11:00 p.m. and Saturday: 8:00 a.m. to 4:30 p.m.
+On Sunday campus is closed.

-Please notify Anita Hanson, Dean of Student Services, anytime 911 services are requested (fire, police or ambulance) on campus.
-The Dean of Student Services is located in Student Services, Office 147, and can be reached by email anita.hanson@fdltcc.edu or by calling 218-879-0805.
+During business hours (Monday through Friday, 8:00 a.m. to 4:30 pm.), please notify Anita Hanson, Dean of Student Services, anytime 911 services are requested (fire, police or ambulance) on campus.
+The Dean of Student Services can be reached by email anita.hanson@fdltcc.edu or 218-879-0805.